czurnieden/primesieve/README.md

 #primesieve

-A compact (bitfield) primesieve in JavaScript together with all the functions to use it
+A compact (bitfield) prime sieve in JavaScript together with all the functions to use it

 ##Author(s)
 Christoph Zurnieden <czurnieden@gmx.de>